Sturmflut/sturmflut.github.io/_posts/2015-05-30-my-favourite-ubuntu-touch-apps-may-2015.markdown

 ![Socket World]({{site.url}}/images/2015-05-top-ubuntu-touch-apps/socketworld.jpg)

-I travel quite a lot and can never remember which power adapters to bring with, so Socket World comes in very handy.
+I travel quite a lot and can never remember which power adapters to bring with me, so Socket World comes in very handy.

 This app is so polished (it even has an Intro wizard!), I think it sets the bar for all future single-purpose database apps.